saisai/golang-book/quickstart.rst

 identify the type of variable as string.
 This process of identifying data type automatically is called `type inference`.

-You can also exaplicitly define the type of variable instead of using the `:=` syntax.
+You can also explicitly define the type of variable instead of using the `:=` syntax.
 To define the type of a variable, you can use the keyword `var` followed by the name of the type.
 Later, to assign a string value for the `hw` variable, you can use `=` symbol instead of